-- You should complete all tasks set out on this page.
-All the tasks outlined below are compulsory and will help you to prepare for the programme.
-They are not submitted or marked but will be referred to in taught sessions during the first few weeks of the programme and are designed to build your confidence and put you in the strongest position to begin your PGCE year.
+- Please complete all tasks set out on this page.
+All the tasks are compulsory and will help you prepare for your programme.
+They’re not submitted or marked but will be referred to in taught sessions during the first few weeks on your course.
+And they’re designed to build your confidence and put you in the strongest position to begin your PGCE year.

 Your induction day information

 During Induction day, we’ll focus on your training, on the PGCE programme, and on your development as a primary trainee teacher.
 You’ll meet members of the wider departmental and faculty team.
 You’ll also learn about your timetable for the year, and about the opportunities which will be available to you throughout the programme.

 Your induction timetable can be found in the Induction Timetable section of your applicant webpages.

 Edge Hill is an English Teacher Training institution which trains teachers for the English system.
 In order to widen our students’ experience, and to enhance their employability, we’re sometimes able to provide Professional Practice placements outside England, in Wales, the Isle of Man, and Northern Ireland.
 It should be noted that such distance placements are not guaranteed, and the government requirement is that all students complete the majority of their training in England.
 While we are delighted to welcome students from all over the world onto this programme, it should be noted that we are training primarily for the English school system.
 Where distance placements are possible, they’re normally offered for the first placement, beginning in November.